JoanaSoaresF/sessint-compiler/README.md

 # sessint-compiler

-Session types compiler - Master Thesis
+Session types compiler - Master Dissertation

 Abstract:
 Concurrent programming has grown significantly in popularity thanks to the increased demands for availability and responsiveness placed on software systems to accommodate expanding end-user populations.